Mosaic Age - Art in Light

 You're not adding a fixture to fill a dark corner.
 You're adding an object the room is arranged around.

-Blue pitcher Turkish-style mosaic glass lamp
+Handmade Turkish-style midnight blue mosaic glass pitcher lamp

 How is a pitcher mosaic lamp made?